Weight Loss Soup

 • Italian seasoning – Adds flavor and seasoning to the weight-loss soup.

-How to Eat Weight Loss Soup
+How to Benefit from Weight Loss Soup

 You still need to get a healthy amount of calories (about 1,200 a day) to lose weight at a healthy rate.
 For best results follow this diet plan we have found to work!